VISUAL ART NEWS

 c Left to right: JackMcCoy, Defne Merih and a Painting Big class work on their projects.

-a Top left: Zoe Simonte's color Intensity development swatches; Far right: Defne Merih's painting; Bottom right artwork by Keira Lichter
+a Top: Zoe Simonte's color Intensity development swatches; Right: Defne Merih's painting; Bottom: artwork by Keira Lichter

 Photography 1 students have spent the past few weeks exploring the creative controls on the camera.
 We have examined how changing the ISO, Aperture and Shutter Speed and experimenting with Short Depth of Field affect our photos.